2026 Restaurant Marketing Guide: Free & Paid Strategies for Owners & Operators

 - Integrate Online Ordering: Customers expect seamless online ordering.
 A ChowNow-branded ordering system lets you take commission-free orders directly from your website, keeping your branding front and center.

-Social media isn’t just about posting food photos—it’s about creating a community and engaging with potential customers where they already spend their time.
+Social media isn’t just about posting food photos, it’s about creating a community and engaging with potential customers where they already spend their time.
+High-quality food photography is essential for online restaurant marketing, as visually appealing images can capture attention and entice diners to visit your restaurant.

 - Content Strategies That Work: Mix up your content with high-quality food photos, short-form videos (stories, reels, TikToks), customer testimonials, and interactive polls or Q&As.
 Show your restaurant’s personality, team, and daily specials to keep your audience engaged.